Symptoms of low blood sugar and their severity can vary between people. They can include dizziness, jitteriness, or confusion.

 Low blood sugar is often associated with diabetes, but it can occur in people without this condition.
 No matter the cause, low blood sugar is dangerous, and a person should treat it as soon as possible.

 People with diabetes are at risk of their blood sugar levels dropping below the normal range.
-According to the Centers for Disease Control and Prevention (CDC), common causes include:
+According to the

 - using too much insulin